stepsysadmin/stepsysadmin.github.io/windows-setup-pro.md

 You will now enter a mode called **OOBE (Out Of Box Experience)** which you've probably seen before when setting up a machine for the first time.
 If you've installed via WDS or if you're setting up a machine with an OEM license on it (preinstalled Windows), it will now ask you to accept the license agreement.

 *Top tip: If you're setting up Windows 11 Home or Pro, now is the time to pull out your Ethernet cable if you have one, and physically disable WiFi on the machine, if applicable.
 Then, press Shift+F10 which will bring up a command prompt.
-Type "oobe /bypassnro" (without quotes) to set up the OS without connecting to a Microsoft account.*
+Type "oobe\bypassnro" (without quotes) to set up the OS without connecting to a Microsoft account.*

 After this, you will be asked for your keyboard layout and locale once again - choose the options that apply to you.
 After setting up networking (and maybe rebooting again, on some machines) you will be asked for Microsoft account credentials. **You want to click on "Domain join instead"** in the lower left hand corner.
 You don't actually need to join a domain, just click it and type in your desired user name.
 If Windows tries to guilt trip you with some "great features" you're "missing out on", just ignore that and click continue without Microsoft account or whatever it's called now.